Progress in Development of a Low Energy Reaction Cell for Distributed Power Applications

-G. H. Miley et al., "Progress in Development of a Low Energy Reaction Cell for Distributed Power Applications," International Conference on Nuclear Engineering, Proceedings, ICONE, American Society of Mechanical Engineers (ASME), Jan 2002.
+G. H. Miley et al., "Progress in Development of a Low Energy Reaction Cell for Distributed Power Applications," Proceedings of the 10th International Conference on Nuclear Engineering (2002, Arlington, VA), American Society of Mechanical Engineers (ASME), Apr 2002.

 The definitive version is available at https://doi.org/10.1115/ICONE10-22148

 10th International Conference on Nuclear Engineering, ICONE 10 (2002: Apr.
 14-18, Arlington, VA)

 Mining and Nuclear Engineering